 Their glutes got bigger because they were recruiting muscle fibers that perform hip abduction and external rotation, which had been neglected in the gym from doing nothing but squats, lunges and deadlifts.

-Prof. Powers has been a pioneer in research that demonstrates a link between frequent glute activation and a stronger mind-muscle connection, which is an essential component of strength and hypertrophy development.
+Prof. Powers has been a pioneer in research that demonstrates a link between frequent gluteal activation and a stronger mind-muscle connection, which is an essential component of strength and hypertrophy development.
 So even though pure hip extension wasn’t trained, that movement got stronger because the brain was better able to recruit the entire gluteal fibers in any future task.

 Before you watch the video where I outline my favorite 7-minute glute-building sequence, test yourself (or one of your clients).